Development Plan for Charnwood

 Planning policy is prepared at a national, borough and neighbourhood level.
 Planning policies provide the basis against which all applications for planning permission are assessed.

-The Plans, Policies and Place-Making Team is responsible for preparing a Development Plan for Charnwood which provides a long term strategic planning framework for the Borough.
+The Council is responsible for preparing a Development Plan for Charnwood which provides a long term strategic planning framework for the Borough.
 This includes preparing policies to guide future decisions regarding where new homes, schools, open space, roads and jobs will go, along with protection for the local environment.
-The team is provides support to communities preparing Neighbourhood Plans.
+The Council also provide support to communities preparing Neighbourhood Plans.

 The Development Plan for Charnwood is made up of: